Hermitian Matrix Multiplication

 Multiplication of any Hermitian matrices

-The technique described in this section allows for the calculation of any of the previous cases of normal matrix multiplication, in 16 cycles, when all of the source matrices are known to be Hermitian.
-When one, or none of the source matrices are Hermitian, then the techniques described for generic matrices may be used.
+techniques described for generic matrices may be used.
 Hence, we now have a way for multiplication of almost any combination of valid matrices, so the next step was to build the signal processor that demonstrated an implementation of this theory.